UMMS-Biocore/bootcamp/session8/session8.md

 Now that we have dimension reduced data we can try clustering it!
 Clustering algorithms often require you to specify a parameter.
 This is either the number of clusters, or parameter that represents some "resolution" which might represents a threshold for the similarity between expression profiles of barcodes.

+The "SignallingSingleCell" package incorporates a Spectral Clustering method that assumes the number of clusters, and we will assume that the data has 6 clusters!

 ```
    ex_sc <- cluster_sc(ex_sc, dimension = "Comp", method = "spectral", num_clust = 6)